-In-absentia registration may be allowed in rare cases at the discretion of the Dean(Academic).
-In case a student is unable to come for registration on account of illness or any other reason s/he should intimate the respective Head of the Department and Dean(Academic).
+In-absentia registration may be allowed in rare case at the discretion of the Dean (Academic).
+In case a student is unable to come for registration on account of illness or any other reason she/he should intimate the respective Head of the Department and Dean (Academic) through email or letter before expiry of registration process.